marbl/MetagenomeScope/README.md

 <hr/>

-This will set all node / edge colors to the same color.
-Standard stuff.
+This will set all nodes to the same color (gray), and all edges to the same color (darker gray).

-(For now, this particular color is not explicitly configurable, but I can add in the option to change it if this is desirable.)
+(For now, these colors are not explicitly configurable, but I can add in the option to change them if this is desirable.)

 <hr/>
 </details>